-Why? – - Why should anyone be interested in “recreational” bicycle aerodynamics.
-Well does “making you to go faster without using more energy” sound appealing?
+Why? – – Why should anyone be interested in “recreational” bicycle aerodynamics.
+Well does “allowing you to go faster without using more energy” sound appealing?

 I find it interesting that “aerodynamic” products are rarely researched further to make it the best it can be.
 Aero Wing products are developed by this rider/inventer that continually uses the product for personal use.
 A mediocre performance simply is not good enough.
 Aero Wing performance products are developed with practicality of daily use in mind as well as having a need for “easier speed”.
 Everytime I go for a bike ride, I’m always looking for refinement of Aero Wing products.

 So “how much” can one expect using aerodynamics?
 Here is an example of comparative figures to help with those of you that wonder about “how much” benfit is expected by use of aerodynamics.